fabifri/amavis-quarantine-report/README.md

 ## About

-This script generates automated email reports for items in /var/lib/amavis/virusmails/ and additionally allows users to retrieve items from their quarantine via email.
+This script generates automated email reports for items in /var/lib/amavis/virusmails/ and allows users to release items from their quarantine via email without the need for an additional open port on your MDA/MTA.
 Tested with amavisd-new-2.10.x and postfix 3.x but currently *not* production ready.

+Releasing of quarantined items currently works via an alias (eg. spammgr@yourdomain.com) piping all incoming mails to the python script with the `--release` parameter.
+The generated email reports include a release link in the form of `mailto:spammgr@yourdomain.com?subject=x-amavis-release:xxx` where xxx is the ID of the item within amavis quarantine.

 ## Install